openfaas/openfaas.github.io/_posts/2022-10-26-health-and-readiness-for-functions.md

 ---
 title: "Custom health and readiness checks for your OpenFaaS Functions"
-description: "Learn how and why to use a custom health or readiness endpoint for your OpenFaaS Functions"
+description: "Learn how and why to use a custom health or readiness endpoint for Kubernetes workloads and OpenFaaS Functions too"
 date: 2022-10-26
 image: /images/2022-ready/background.jpg
 categories: